MillionLinesOfCode/javapenalty/README.md

 Then compile them using "javac *.java"

-Proceed to run the AnimationApp.java file using "java AnimationApp" and enjoy scoring goals!
+Proceed to run the AnimationApp.java file using "java AnimationApp" and play.